For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Rather than a full knife set, you only really need one good knife at uni.

-Buy one knife and a sharpener to keep it in good condition.
-It should last you a long time, and will save you a fair amount of money compared to buying a set.
+Don't be fooled by the nicely designed set of six.
+Buy one decent knife and a sharpener to keep it in good condition.
+It should last you a long time and will save you a fair amount of money compared to buying a set.

 5. Garlic press